 In 2016, Smulders was cast in the several films and TV series: BRASSERIE VALENTINE, ZENITH, Marc de Cloe’s drama SILK ROAD and in the leading role in Bram Schouw’s debut feature BROTHERS.
 Smulders could recently be seen in a leading role in PARADISE DRIFTERS, selected for the Generation 14plus at Berlinale, directed by Mees Peijnenburg, DRAMA GIRL (Tiger competition, IFFR) and DOODSTIL, a spin-off of the popular crime TV-series PENOZA.

 Jonas played the lead role in the first Dutch Netflix Original Film FOREVER RICH, directed by Shady El-Hamus, released globally last fall and listed in the New York Times as 'one of 5 films to watch right now'.
 The film tells the story of Richie and his journey to becoming the greatest rap-artist in The Netherlands.

 However, his experience on sets has also whetted his appetite to write and direct.
-He already has one directorial credit to his name, Tax, which he made in 2017, just before he started at the Netherlands Film Academy to study direction.
+He already has one directorial credit to his name, Tex, which he made in 2017, just before he started at the Netherlands Film Academy to study direction.
+This year, two of his short films, PRIMUS and OBESK, will premiere at the Netherlands Film Festival.
 He aspires to combine acting and directing throughout his career.